JohnCode1/HomeLab/Guide/Backup/README.md

 #### **Guide**

 1. **Install the Proxmox Backup Server:** Install the Proxmox Backup Server ISO onto a separate VM or physical machine.
+Recomened giving it 32 GB of memory

    * Give it a name, such as `backup.local`.